powsybl/pypowsybl-jupyter/docs/user_guide/network_map_widget.md

 The following code, to be run in a notebook, first creates a network, then displays the Network map widget on it.

+Please note that substation's and line's IIDM extensions are only available in PyPowSyBl starting from v1.5.0; With earlier versions of PyPowSyBl the map would be empty.

 ```python
 import pypowsybl.network as pn
 from pypowsybl_jupyter import NetworkMapWidget